pyeventsourcing/eventsourcing/docs/topics/domain.rst

 code changes as a sequence of immutable events brings the state of the domain model code itself into the same form of event-oriented consideration as the consideration of the state an application as a sequence of events.

+.. _Namespaced IDs:

 Namespaced IDs
 ==============

-Aggregates can be created with `version 5 UUIDs <https://en.wikipedia .org/wiki/Universally_unique_identifier#Versions_3_and_5_(namespace_name-based)>`_ so that they can be generated from a given name in a namespace.
-This can be useful to create indexes of mutable attributes of other aggregates.
-For example, if you have a collection of page aggregates with names that might change, and you want to be able to retrieve the pages by name, then you can create index aggregates with IDs that are generated from the names, and store the ID of the page aggregates in the index aggregates.
+Aggregates can be created with `version 5 UUIDs <https://en.wikipedia .org/wiki/Universally_unique_identifier#Versions_3_and_5_(namespace_name-based)>`_ so that their IDs can be generated from a given name in a namespace.
+They can be used for example to create IDs for aggregates with fixed names that you want to identify by name.
+For example, you can use this technique to identify a system configuration object.
+This technique can also be used to identify index aggregates that hold the IDs of aggregates with mutable names, or used to index other mutable attributes of an event sourced aggregate.
 It isn't possible to change the ID of an existing aggregate, because the domain events will need to be stored together in a single sequence.
+And so using an index aggregate with an ID that can be recreated from a mutable attribute value to hold the ID of the aggregate with the mutable attribute value makes it possible to identify the aggregate from the current attribute value.

+For example, if you have a collection of page aggregates with names that might change, and you want to be able to identify the pages by name, then you can create index aggregates with version 5 UUIDs that are generated from the names, and put the IDs of the page aggregates in the index aggregates.
+The classes :class:`Page` and :class:`Index` in the example code below shows how this can be done using event-sourced aggregates.

-If we imagine that we can retrieve saved aggregates by ID, we can imagine pages aggregates can be retrieved using their names by firstly creating an index ID from the current page name, retrieving the index aggregate using the index ID, getting the page ID from the index aggregate, and then using the page ID to retrieve the page aggregate.
-This is demonstrated below and in the discussion about
+If we imagine we can save these page and index aggregates and retrieve them by ID, we can imagine retrieving a page aggregate using its name by firstly recreating an index ID from the page name, retrieving the index aggregate using that ID, getting the page ID from the index aggregate, and then using that ID to retrieve the page aggregate.
+When the name is changed, a new index aggregate can be saved along with the page, so that later the page aggregate can be retrieved using the new name.
+See the discussion about :ref:`saving multiple aggregates <Saving multiple aggregates>` to see an example of saving both aggregates in the same atomic database operation.
-`saving multiple aggregates <application.html#saving-multiple-aggregates>`_.

 .. code:: python